Step Up The Savings Event!

 - Vinyl can be difficult to remove if it’s glued down.

-You can choose ceramic tile that will compliment your walls, countertops and cabinets.
+You can choose a ceramic tile that will compliment your walls, countertops, and cabinets.
 And here’s a tip — a darker grout shade will hide stains better.

 - Ceramic is 100 percent naturally waterproof.